 5. Get a security system.

 A security system is another deterrent to burglary, especially if you put the stickers and lawn signs out.
 A home that has security monitoring is not an easy target.
 And an added bonus is that you might get a discount on your homeowners’ insurance if you have a security system.
 Yes, you might have a beautiful privacy fence around your yard, but you can’t rely on that for security.

 6. Stash your valuables.

 Don’t leave your valuables in plain sight of the windows.
 That’s just asking for trouble.
 You can even come up with creative hiding spots to stash things that you want to keep safe – just don’t forget where your hiding spots are!
 You should also keep the blinds or curtains drawn on your windows.
 You don’t want to advertise the contents of your home.

-Speaking of the contents of your home, make sure that you take a home inventory so that you know exactly what’s in your house.
+Speaking of the contents of your home, it’s important to take a home inventory so that you know exactly what’s in your house.
 If you have a fire or burglary, having a list of your belongings will help make the claims process easier when you work with your insurance company.

 7. Maintain your bushes and trees.

 Having a clear view outside will help you to keep tabs on anything suspicious happening near your home.
 It also means there are less hiding places for potential burglars.